DenizzEmre/loan-default-predictor/README.md

 ## Limitations
 The dataset's synthetic nature may not capture real-world complexities.
 Key factors like credit scores and loan purpose are oversimplified, and the dataset may omit crucial features that affect loan approval accuracy.

-## Next Steps
+## Recommendations
 - __Risk Management Strategy:__
-   - Recognize multiple interpretations of risk.
-   - Conduct thorough risk evaluations to pinpoint high-impact cases.
-   - Base risk mitigation and model choices on strategic priorities.
+   - There are multiple interpretations of risk.
+Therefore, it's essential to perform detailed risk analyses to identify high-impact situations in the loan approval process, because the best model can vary based on strategic priorities.

 -  __Domain Knowledge:__
-   - Leverage industry insights to identify and bridge data gaps.
-   - Aim for a diverse and representative dataset.
+   - Machine learning offers powerful insights and results, yet it's crucial to integrate domain knowledge to recognize any gaps in our data.
+Utilize industry insights to discover data gaps, ensuring the dataset is diverse and representative of loan business.

-- __Continuous Model Enhancement__:   - Update models to reflect evolving risk factors and borrower behavior.
+- __Continuous Model Enhancement__:
+       - Regularly update models to account for changing risk factors and shifts in borrower behavior.
+It's important to continually refine these models to achieve more accurate risk assessments.

-   - Ensure models are regularly refined for precise risk assessment.
+## Next Steps
+- __Explore new data:__ Address data gaps for more comprehensive loan approval analysis
+- __Explore alternative modeling approaches:__ Enhance prediction capabilities and risk assessment.
+- __Stakeholder Engagement:__ Collaborate with investors and the business team to align data-driven strategies for risk management

 ## Dependencies